-D5.
-Stream-Safe Text Format:

-A Unicode string is said to be in Stream-Safe Text Format if it would not contain any sequences of non-starters longer than 30 characters in length when normalized to NFKD.
+D7.
+Stream-Safe Text Format: A Unicode string is said to be in Stream-Safe Text Format if it would not contain any sequences of non-starters longer than 30 characters in length when normalized to NFKD.

 - Such a string can be normalized in buffered serialization with a buffer size of 32 characters, which would require no more than 128 bytes in any Unicode Encoding Form. - Incorrect buffer handling can introduce subtle errors in the results.
 Any buffered implementation should be carefully checked against the normalization test data. - The value of 30 is chosen to be significantly beyond what is required for any linguistic or technical usage.
-While it would have been feasible to chose a smaller number, this value provides a very wide margin, yet is well within the buffer size limits of practical implementations.
+While it would have been feasible to chose a smaller number, this value provides a very wide margin, yet is well within the buffer size limits of practical implementations. - NFKD was chosen for the definition because it produces the potentially longest sequences of non-starters from the same text.

-D6.
+D8.
 Stream-Safe Text Process